stashed/stash/docs/setup/upgrade.md

   keepLast: 10
 ```

-7. Now, re-deploy restic CRDs.
+7. Now, re-deploy backup CRDs.
 It will add sidecar to pods again and continue backup.

 ### Example: Upgrading S3 backed volume